jknoxdev/kinetic-ids-node/docs/analysis/threat_model.md

-# Threat Model: Physical IDS Telemetry
+# Threat Model: Kinetic IDS Node Telemetry

 This document outlines the security considerations and mitigations for the kinetic ids node.